WasmEdge/WasmEdge/docs/book/en/src/dev/rust.md

 * [Tensorflow](rust/tensorflow.md) shows how to create Tensorflow-based AI inference applications for WebAssembly using the WasmEdge TensorFlow Rust SDK.
 * [Simple networking socket](rust/networking.md) shows how to create simple HTTP client and server applications using the WasmEdge networking socket Rust SDK.
 * [Non-blocking networking socket](rust/networking-nonblocking.md) shows how to create a high-performance non-blocking networking applications with concurrent open connections using the WasmEdge networking socket Rust SDK.
+* [Server-side rendering](rust/ssr.md) shows how to build an interactive browser app with Rust + WebAssembly and render it on the server-side using WasmEdge.
 * [Command interface](rust/command.md) shows how to create native command applications for WebAssembly using the Wasmedge command interface Rust SDK.